uPortal-contrib/CardWebComponents/README.md

 ## How it works

 open `index.html` and change `<html lang="en-US">` to `<html lang="fr-FR">`, the component will be in french.

+In uPortal, the component will change automatically according to the user's locales switcher.

 ## Running in uPortal